Unsupervised Multimodal Clustering for Semantics Discovery in Multimodal Utterances

 In Section~\ref{sample_selection}, we introduce an automatic method for determining the optimal $K_{\text{near}}$ for each cluster.
 To demonstrate its efficacy, we compare it with a fixed $K_{\text{near}}$ approach, where the fixed value varies from 5 to 25 in increments of 5.
 We then evaluate the performance using ARI scores.

-As shown in Figure~\ref{ablation_k}, the automatic $K_{\text{near}}$ selection strategy outperforms all fixed $K_{\text{near}}$ settings, except for $K_{\text{near}}$=25 in the MELD-DA dataset, which only shows a slight decrease.
-However, this particular hyper-parameter shows a substantial decrease in the other two datasets.
+As shown in Figure~\ref{ablation_k}, the automatic $K_{\text{near}}$ selection strategy outperforms all fixed $K_{\text{near}}$ settings (i.e., 1–2\% on MIntRec, 4–6\% on MELD-DA, and 6–9\% on IEMOCAP-DA).
 The reason is that the fixed strategy struggles with the imbalanced data distribution across clusters of varying sizes, whereas our approach adapts $K_{\text{near}}$ to the unique characteristics of each cluster.
 Importantly, this approach obviates the need for extensive manual hyper-parameter tuning while still ensuring excellent performance.